oleteacher/flow-browser/README.md

 - **Native Adblocker**: A native adblocker that blocks ads and trackers.
 - **Topbar**: Allow you to customise between a topbar or sidebar.
 - **Downloads**: Allow you to download files from the web.
-- **Extensions**: Allow you to install chrome extensions from the Chrome Web Store.
 - **Favourites**: Allow you to add websites to your favourites.
 - **Pinned Tabs**: Allow you to pin tabs in spaces.
 - **Persist Tabs**: Allow you to persist tabs between restarts.